-Access to the common roof void can be obtained from a ceiling hatch located above the stair head of the close.
-I would comment that I did not fully enter the roof void and only a limited head and shoulders inspection was undertaken from the hatch point.
-This was further restricted, due to the presence of insulation.
-Insulation was not disturbed in accordance with health and safety directives.
+Access to sections of the roof space can be obtained from an eaves hatch point located within the lounge.
+I would comment that I did not enter the roof space and only a limited "head and shoulders" inspection was undertaken from the eaves hatch point.